iPath Pure Beta Crude Oil ETN

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-OIL vs GUNR Comparison April 2026
+OIL vs DFGEX Comparison May 2026

 OIL plays a significant role within the Financial Services sector.
 Its performance reflects broader market trends and attracts considerable investor interest.

 Comparing market capitalization, OIL stands at 53.1M.
-In comparison, DFGEX has a market cap of 7.1B.
-Regarding current trading prices, OIL is priced at $28.42, while DFGEX trades at $11.35.
+In comparison, DFGEX has a market cap of 7.6B.
+Regarding current trading prices, OIL is priced at $28.42, while DFGEX trades at $11.51.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.